hatmer/python-bpcon/README.md

 Byzantine Paxos as specified by Lamport in [*Byzantizing Paxos by Refinement*](http://research.microsoft.com/en-us/um/people/lamport/tla/byzsimple.pdf).

+<h2>Protocol Description</h2>

 Byzantine Paxos is a more resilient version of the Paxos algorithm.
 To “Byzantine” an algorithm means to modify it such that the system that uses it is resilient to malicious nodes.
 BPCon is the byzantined version of PCon, a reduced form of Paxos derived via a computer-verified proof system.

-<h2>Requirements</h2>

-python3.4, asyncio, websockets, pycrypto

-<h2>Protocol Description</h2>

 Python-BPCon is an implementation of the BPCon protocol that functions as an API for replicated key-value storage.
 It replicates updates to a database object to all the servers in the system.